 - Three to five years of Informal Stay Out of Trouble DUI probation.

-- Mandatory installation at your own expense up to about $1,500.00 of an IID (ignition interlock device) on your vehicle.
+- Mandatory installation, at your own expense, of an IID (ignition interlock device) on your vehicle.
 The cost can be up to $1,500.00, and there are ongoing monthly maintenance fees involved besides initial installation.

 - Mandatory attendance and completion of a State-approved DUI school for 18 months.

 - A license suspension of up to two years depending on the facts of your case.
-However, this can be reduced, to a 90 day suspension with a restricted license granted after the 90 days suspension is over providing one wishes to enter a pleas of no contest to the 2nd time DUI.
+However, this can be reduced to a 90 day suspension, with a restricted license granted after the 90 days suspension is over, providing one wishes to enter a plea of “guilty” or of “no contest” to the 2nd time DUI charge.

 Aggravated 2nd DUI Penalties